siman/legs/README.md

 ### Project goal

-Eliminate the cruft (boiler plate) and minimize time to completion of writing a scraper.
+Eliminate the cruft, boiler plate and minimize time needed to write a scraper.
 Ideally only the business logic (moving parts) need to be written, all supporting machinery needs to be already in place and provide simple intuitive APIs

 ### Installation